wmcclinton/CIS4900-Independent-Study-Spring-2020/README.md

 ...This section contains personal projects that I've implemented within this course. ...

 ## What I've Learned
-...In Progress (Alot will extend later: Methods in Program Sysnthesis [Sketch], Pragmatics, Deep Recurrent Networks for Sketch Classification and Generation, etc.)
+...In Progress (Alot will extend later: Methods in Program Sysnthesis [Sketch](https://people.csail.mit.edu/asolar/manual.pdf), [Pragmatics](https://plato.stanford.edu/entries/pragmatics/), Deep Recurrent Networks for Sketch Classification and Generation, etc.)

 ## Future Directions
 ...In Progress (After months of literature review and preliminary testing our current direction is: ...)